๐ŸŒฒ Oregon Eviction Notice Laws

 FED Hearing

 Both parties appear before the Circuit Court judge.
 Bring all documentation: lease, notice, proof of service, rent ledger, and photographs.
 Uncontested hearings are usually brief.
-If the tenant doesn’t appear, request a default judgment.

 5